 Example: Carl is the main defense witness in a criminal trial.
 The defendant has been accused of robbery, and Carl is going to support the defendant's alibi defense by testifying that the defendant was with him at the time the crime occurred.

 But the prosecution has dug up some “dirt” on Carl.
-Specifically, the prosecutor knows that Carl was convicted of California check fraud a few years ago, that Carl has been arrested (but never charged) several times for getting into fights at bars, and that Carl is an atheist and has written an article stating that, since there is no God, people should be allowed to do whatever they want.
+Specifically, the prosecutor knows that Carl was convicted of Penal Code 476 PC - check fraud a few years ago, that Carl has been arrested (but never charged) several times for getting into fights at bars, and that Carl is an atheist and has written an article stating that, since there is no God, people should be allowed to do whatever they want.

 The prosecution is allowed to introduce evidence of Carl's check fraud conviction, in order to show that his testimony might not be true.
 But it cannot introduce evidence of his bar fights, because those don't say anything about whether he is an honest person.
 It also cannot introduce evidence about his atheism.